freemanmoscow/sheknows/README.md

 # Project Name

-sheknows.com tracking snippet
+Tracking snippet that can be installed on tany website and send data using web service

 # Project Description

-This is a coding challenge for sheknows.com
+This is a coding was designed for one of my friends to track basic data on both browser and server side.

 # Project Overview